We are celebrating our 180th anniversary!

 To celebrate this historic milestone, we will be hosting a number of events throughout the year alongside our usual University calendar.

-These will include a series of 180th lectures on the challenges and opportunities facing our environment, farming, food and water security, and land management, as well as a community Open Day on Saturday 13 September to coincide with the date our first students were admitted in 1845.
+These will include a series of free 180th anniversary lectures on the challenges and opportunities facing our environment, farming, food and water security, and land management, as well as a community Open Day on Saturday 13 September to coincide with the date the first students were admitted to the then Royal Agricultural College in 1845 and many other events.

 You can read more about our history as the first agricultural college in the English-speaking world.